LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Introduction

-This two step approach (as seen in Figure~\ref{fig:overview}) makes our contribution three-fold: (1) a dataset of naive human, LLM, and ground truth annotations of inferred belief states in the CReST corpus, (2) an evaluation framework for discrepancy analysis in situated dialogues, and (3) an analysis of the LLM's ability to act as an annotator of task-based dialogue and comparison across popular LLMs.
-While our primary goal is to assess LLMs’ ability to annotate belief states in team dialogue, our findings also underscore a broader point: LLMs simulate limited but measurable ToM-like behaviors in situated contexts.
-To our knowledge, this is the first study to use belief-state annotations in real-world dialogue as a lens for evaluating ToM in LLMs.
-As such, we propose situated dialogue annotation as a viable proxy task for probing ToM capabilities in AI systems.
+This two-step approach (as seen in Figure~\ref{fig:overview}) yields a dataset of mental model traces, a reproducible evaluation pipeline defined by fixed prompts, tracing procedures, discrepancy metrics, and an empirical assessment of LLM discrepancy detection.
+While our primary goal is to assess LLMs' ability to trace belief states in team dialogue, our findings also underscore a broader point: LLMs simulate limited but measurable ToM-like behaviors in situated contexts.
+To our knowledge, this is the first study to use belief-state traces in real-world dialogue as a lens for evaluating ToM in LLMs.
+As such, we propose situated dialogue trace generation as a viable proxy task for probing ToM capabilities in AI systems.
+The remainder of this paper is structured as follows: Section 2 reviews related work on LLMs as generators of mental models and team coherence.
+Section 3 describes the CReST corpus.
+Section 4 introduces our discrepancy framework.
+Section 5 presents results, and Section 6 discusses implications and limitations.